VergeCloud Firewall: Setup, Rules, and Best Practices Guide

 Unlike traditional firewalls that rely solely on signatures or basic IP filtering, VergeCloud takes a layered approach.
 You can create straightforward rules, such as blocking a specific IP or country, or develop advanced logic that correlates multiple signals like JA3 fingerprints, raw header values, user agents, and URI patterns.
-This gives you the ability to detect sophisticated bots, abusive automation, and targeted attacks that often slip past simple security filters.
-By pushing this logic to the edge, the firewall not only protects your application but also ensures optimal performance by reducing unwanted load on your servers.
+This enables you to detect sophisticated bots, abusive automation, and targeted attacks that often bypass simple security filters.
+By enforcing logic at the edge, the firewall not only strengthens protection but also reduces unwanted load on your origin infrastructure.

-When creating firewall rules, you can combine any of the following fields to build precise conditions:
+When creating firewall rules, you can combine multiple fields to build precise and highly targeted conditions:

-1. Source IP Address – Match a single IP or a full CIDR range.
+1. Source IP Address – Match a single IP or CIDR range.
 Useful for blocking known attackers or allowing trusted addresses.

-2. Country – Filter traffic based on its geographic origin.
+2. Country – Filter traffic based on geographic origin.

-3. URI Path – Match specific resource paths, with support for wildcards and regular expressions.
+3. URI Path – Match specific resource paths, with wildcard and regex support.

 4. Hostname – Inspect the domain or subdomain in the Host header.